25 June 2023

 REFLECTIONS ON THEME:

-The clear challenge this week, as we begin our journey through Ordinary Time, is to embrace the Gospel call to self-giving.
+The clear challenge this week is to embrace the Gospel call to self-giving.
 Jesus’ words are some of the toughest to read in the gospels, but they indicate the extent to which we need to be committed to the Gospel if it is to have any impact in our lives and our world.
 If we are not completely devoted to God’s Reign, loving it more than all else, we will be incapable of loving others as they need, or as God requires.
 But, if we embrace the way of Jesus in this radical way, we will find ourselves in conflict with the power-that-be, and we will experience persecution.
 But, if we try to avoid this, saving our lives through silence or compliance with human powers, we will ultimately lose the abundant life that God’s Reign brings.
 This is why Paul speaks about us dying to sin and rising with Christ – it is only as we die to the self-protective life of power-games, pleasure seeking, and excessive accumulation of wealth that we can embrace the abundant life of simplicity, service and sacrifice that Jesus offers.
 Both Psalms echo the pain of being persecuted for our commitment to God’s ways, and are comforting and encouraging in the way they reflect our experiences of suffering for the Gospel’s sake.
 Finally, in the Old Testament readings we encounter two faithful people who were persecuted through no fault of their own.
 Hagar, who was cast away because of Sarah’s jealousy, but who was nevertheless cared fro by God, and whose son was blessed, and Jeremiah, the prophet, who was persecuted for speaking the truth, but continued to trust in God’s salvation.
 While it seems like the call to sacrifice and self-giving is the opposite of abundant life, the Scriptures are consistent in their call for us to believe in this counter-intuitive truth, and to have the courage and faith to give our lives for the sake of God’s Reign, while trusting in God to sustain us through whatever struggles we may face.